 4. Q&A and conclusion (15 mins)

-After completing the activity Jamie will answer some of the questions students have submitted before suggesting other Coral Live activities you might like to try.
+After completing the activity Jamie and Sarah will answer some of the questions students have submitted before suggesting other Coral Live activities you might like to try.

 Executive Director, Encounter Edu